tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 The "null" problem we had above is happening because the JavaScript code is running *before* the web page has loaded.
 The error happens because the line of code - `let h1 = document.querySelector("h1");` returns `null`, and then when we try to set the `.innerHTML` property of null we get an error.

 **How to fix this?
-Simply run the code *after* the page loads.** There are many ways to accomplish this, for now  the easiest way is to move the &lt;script> tag to just before the closing &lt;body> tag.
+Simply run the code *after* the page loads.** There are several ways to accomplish this, for now  the easiest way is to move the &lt;script> tag to just before the closing &lt;body> tag.

 ### dom-2.HTML